hellfiregp/Slopsmith-Underground/README.md

 ubisoft more like ubislop am i right?

-to join in the trolling join me at https://discord.gg/zxNNS6dB
+to join in the trolling join us at https://discord.gg/zxNNS6dB